IRS Forms

 The deferral ratio you will actually use

 Form 8752 multiplies your base‑year net income by a deferral ratio.
 For a September year‑end, the deferral covers October through December, which is 3 months, about 25%.
 For October year‑ends it is 2 months, about 16.7%, and for November year‑ends it is 1 month, about 8.3%.
-The form then applies the annual factor shown on line 9a, which for the 2024 base year is 38%.
+The form then applies the annual factor shown on line 9a, which is fixed at 38% on every revision of Form 8752 (the §7519(b) rate has not moved with current top individual rates, so do not substitute 37% or any current top marginal rate).

 Why the “escrow” description is accurate

-The required payment is not an income tax, it is a deposit.
+The required payment is not an income tax, it is a deposit (and IRC §7519 explicitly disallows the partnership or S corporation from deducting it as a business expense, so book it as a non-deductible asset).
 Your account goes up when profits rise and down when profits fall or when you terminate the election.
 Refunds are paid, but they do not earn interest, and the timing of refunds follows Section 7519’s rules, generally not earlier than April 15 or 90 days after your claim, whichever is later.

 A quick example